London Victoria station: Services

 Services are operated by Southeastern and Southern, owned by the Department for Transport and Govia respectively.
 All services at Victoria use electric multiple unit trains.

 To help passengers choose the correct service, the floor of the main concourse at Victoria was marked with different coloured lines.
 Passengers could then follow the line marked with the specific colour for that service to arrive at their intended departure point.

 Southeastern

 Southeastern services at Victoria use platforms 1–8.
 The station is served by a mixture of metro and long distance (mainline) services.
 Metro services are operated using Class 465 and 466 EMUs whilst mainline services are operated using Class 375 and 377 EMUs.

-As of December 2022, the typical off-peak service run by Southeastern in trains per hour (tph) is:
+As of December 2024, the typical off-peak service operated by Southeastern in trains per hour (tph) is: